yshklarov/aggregation/README.md

 Results
 -------

-This plot shows the number of time steps required to achieve a large cluster of at least 90% density, as a function of lattice size, with 10% density.
-Each data point is a mean of 10,000 trials.
+This plot shows the number of time steps required to achieve a large cluster containing at least 90% of the total mass, as a function of lattice size, with 10% initial matter density.
+Each data point is a mean of 10,000 simulation trials.

 ![results](results/results_10000_trials_three_densities.png)